0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 ````

-There are 4 things to notice here.
+There are 5 things to notice here.

+1. We have added imports for all the needed libraries and generated classes.

-1. We have declared an instance of `ContractBytes`, where we specify the relative location of the .wasm and .abi file
+2. We have declared an instance of `ContractBytes`, where we specify the relative location of the .wasm and .abi file
 for our Token contract.
 The three paths declared are the path to the wasm, the abi and the local instrumented executable.
 The local instrumented executable is used for code coverage.

-2. The two fields with type BlockchainAddress, `owner` and `token`, these will be populated in the test, where we
+3. The two fields with type BlockchainAddress, `owner` and `token`, these will be populated in the test, where we
 create a public account and when we deploy the contract, the call returns the address the contract
 was deployed at.

-3. We have created the first test named `setup`.
+4. We have created the first test named `setup`.
 The method have the annotation `@ContractTest`.
 This marks the test as a test, that can be used by other tests as their setup.

-4. The generated Java code, that is based on the ABI of the contract, provides a Record object,
+5. The generated Java code, that is based on the ABI of the contract, provides a Record object,
 `TokenContract.TokenState`, which can be used to deserialize the contract state into.
 The object can then be asserted on using standard Java assertions.